emmanuelkorir/mbchb/docs/Level/level-5/community-health/class-notes/communicable-diseases/cdc-prevention.md

 ## Define communicable diseases

-Can be said to one due to SPECIFIC AGENT OR ITS PRODUCTS that arises through the TRANSMISSION of agent or it�s product FROM RESERVOIR TO A SUSCEPTIBLE HOST.
-The transmission is either DIRECTLY OR INDIRECTLY through the agency of an intermediate host, vector or inanimate environment.
+Can be said to one due to specific agent OR its products that arises through the transmission of agent or its product to a susceptible host.
+The transmission is either directly OR indirectly through the agency of an intermediate host, vector or inanimate environment.

-AGENT: Cause of the disease.
+Agent: Cause of the disease.
 Chiefly a micro-organism and helminthes.
 Capable of producing the disease

-RESERVOIR: Human, animal or arthropod, Soil or inanimate matter.
+Reservoir: Human, animal or arthropod, Soil or inanimate matter.
 Normal habitat of agent.
 Optimal conditions necessary for: Multiplication, Survival, Reproduction of agent

-ESCAPE: The respiratory route: Natural function of breathing, or coughing.
+Escape: The respiratory route: Natural function of breathing, or coughing.
 Gastro-intestinal route: Fecal matter.
 Genital route: Transmitted sexually.
 Urinary route: Agents appear in the urine.
 Abnormal route: No physiological function.

-TRANSMISSION: Agent: Escapes in natural secretions, discharges or evacuations.
+Transmission: Agent escapes in natural secretions, discharges or evacuations.
 Escapes in medium of biting insect.
 Most vulnerable during transmission as not in reservoir and not in host.
 Length of route between hosts crucial.
 Time and space important.
 Agents have developed survival mechanisms: Bacteria form spores, Protozoa form cysts.

 Direct transmission: Reservoir to the new host: STI and Respiratory diseases.
 Physical environmental conditions important.
 Socioeconomic factors important.
 Proximity of people

 Indirect transmission:

-1. passive: Vehicle: Contaminated material or objects: Handkerchiefs, toys, soiled clothes, bedding, Water, food or milk, Biological products such as blood.
+1. Passive: Vehicle: Contaminated material or objects: Handkerchiefs, toys, soiled clothes, bedding, Water, food or milk, Biological products such as blood.
 Intermediate means of transport.
 Agent may or may not multiply
 2. Active: Another host utilized by agent.

 - Definitive host: Adult or sexually mature forms
 - Intermediate host: Intermediate forms

-ENTRY OF AGENT: Routes of entry: Virtually the same as those of escape of the agent.
+Entry of agent: Routes of entry: Virtually the same as those of escape of the agent.
 Portal of entry and development of the disease synonymous: Pulmonary tuberculosis, Gastrointestinal tuberculosis.

-DEVELOPMENT OF DISEASE Host susceptibility: Host resistance or immunity.
+Development of Disease Host susceptibility: Host resistance or immunity.
 Agent factors: Infectivity, virulence, pathogenicity and antigenicity.
 Pathogenic infection.
 Incubation period

 In summary, the concept of transmission of communicable diseases.
 Agent inside the reservoir.
 Escape of the agent from the reservoir.
 Transmission of the agent.
 Entry of the agent into a new host.
 Development of the agent inside the host.